-The “Kishle” is the local nickname for the Ottoman era police station of the old city of Jeruslaem.
-It was erected in 1834 and was used both by the Ottomans and the British.
+The Kishle was the Turkish name for the police station set by the Ottomans in the old city of Jerusalem.
+It was built in 1834 and was used both by the Ottomans and the British.

-In recent years excavations of the sites uncovered remains from various earlier periods, including significant remains of Herod’s palace, and the foundation of a wall built in the 8th Century BCE by King Hezekiah to protect the city from an Assyrian Assault.
+In 2001 excavations under the prison uncovered remains from various earlier periods, including significant remains of Herod’s palace, and the foundation of a wall built in the 8th Century BCE by King Hezekiah to protect the city from an Assyrian Assault.

 Book a Private Tour to the Kishle Excavations